Pacific Region Grant Priorities

 - Return-to-field (RTF)/shelter-neuter-return (SNR) cat programs: providing healthy impounded stray cats spay/neuter, vaccinations, ear tipping and returning to the outdoor location they were found)

-- Trap-neuter-vaccinate-return (TNVR) in lieu of impounding healthy outdoor cats into shelters.
+- Trap-neuter-vaccinate-return (TNVR) in lieu of impounding healthy free-roaming cats into shelters.

 - Lifesaving neonatal (under eight weeks) kitten programming, such as finder foster kits, “leave kittens where they are” programming, etc.